Volunteer with Elephant Conservation in Sri Lanka

-Volunteer in the elephant conservation project in Sri Lanka and become involved in local grassroots projects benefiting elephant protection and conservation efforts!
-Global Crossroad Volunteers is currently partnering with a local organization in Sri Lanka carrying out an elephant conservation project.
+Volunteering with elephant conservation in Sri Lanka is a special chance to become involved in local grassroots projects benefiting elephant protection and conservation efforts!
+Global Crossroad is currently partnering with a local organization in Sri Lanka carrying out a volunteering overseas in elephant conservation in Sri Lanka project.

-The main mission of the elephant conservation project is to provide daily care for elephants and not just for their own herd, but also for elephants throughout the country of Sri Lanka.
+The main mission of the volunteer with elephant conservation program in Sri Lanka is to provide daily care for elephants and not just for their own herd, but also for elephants throughout the country of Sri Lanka.
 Each volunteer will be assigned an elephant and work as an assistant to a mahout (elephant handler).
-You will have the unique opportunity to feed, bath and groom your elephant, as well as provide medical treatment if necessary.
+You will have the unique opportunity to feed, bath, and groom your elephant, as well as provide medical treatment if necessary.
 As you work with your elephant, you will be able to create a friendship and truly get to know its personality.
-The elephant conservation project needs the help of dedicated volunteers to recognize oncoming symptoms of illness, provide basic care, promote mental stimulation and create special relationships.
+The volunteer abroad with elephant conservation in Sri Lanka project needs the help of dedicated volunteers to recognize oncoming symptoms of illness, provide basic care, promote mental stimulation and to create special relationships.

-While you work as a volunteer in the elephant conservation project in Sri Lanka, you will also be able to understand and experience Sri Lankan culture.
+While completing your volunteering work with elephant conservation in Sri Lanka, you will also be able to understand and experience Sri Lankan culture.
 In your free time, you will be able to truly appreciate Sri Lanka's natural beauty and your surroundings.

 Role of Volunteer

-As a volunteer in Sri Lanka you will mainly work in the elephant conservation project.
+When you join this volunteer with elephant conservation opportunity in Sri Lanka, you will mainly work in the elephant conservation project.
 However, volunteers might be expected to work in other projects such as eco-farm, teaching English, mobile veterinary unit ect.

 All four projects will be challenging, but very rewarding.
 You will have at least two days off a week to explore all Sri Lanka has to offer.
 You will be able to learn from locals and surround yourself in Sri Lanka's beauty, both in its people and its nature.